Original Collages

 hand-cut 5 x 7”

-This hand-cut collage plays with mistaken identity, mirrored suspicion, and how awkward things get when everyone thinks they’re the normal one.
+In my mind, this hand-cut collage plays with mistaken identity, mirrored suspicion, and how awkward things get when everyone thinks they’re the normal one.

 Think She’s Stuck?
 (2025)